ivansabik/yaws/README.md

     - Search for regular expressions
     - Scrape by navigating the DOM JQuery style
     - Search for single element or all ocurrencies
-    - Scrape images
-    - Scrape links
+    - Scrape for attributes (images, links, etc)
     - Scrape tables
-    - Get single or multiple ocurrences
+    - Sarch for single or multiple ocurrences
     - Pagination

 ## Install